 Property Tax Exemptions

-The Colorado Constitution establishes a property tax exemption for senior citizens, surviving spouses of senior citizens, and disabled veterans.
+The Colorado Constitution establishes a property tax exemption for senior citizens, surviving spouses of senior citizens, disabled veterans and gold star spouses.
 Select below for qualifications and how to apply:

 Disabled Veteran Exemption

 Personal Information on the Internet

 Law enforcement officials, victims of domestic violence, sexual assault and stalking may have their personal information made unavailable on the internet.
 For more information click here.

 Anyone who disagrees with changes in the actual value of real property can object or file a protest with the Assessor in may.
 For more information click here.

 A property owner or the owner's agent may file an abatement petition with the County to officially request an abatement of taxes due or a refund of taxes paid.
 The term abatement is frequently used to refer to both abatement and refund because the abatement petition is used under both circumstances.

 This appeal process is similar to a protest filed during May, but can take many months to complete.
 For more information click here.